-My answer was straightforward: (This will help for fresher as well as working professional who want to switch the current job)
+My answer was straightforward: (This will help for fresher as well as working professionals who want to switch the current job)

 First basic thing – Testing Concepts: One needs to be very good at this especially the Manual Testing methodologies.
 But only knowing different testing concepts is half work done.
 The next – most important thing is to know which type/technique/concept of testing can be applied at what stage of SDLC.

 “What should I test and when?” is very important.
 There might be some concepts, which are not applicable to what we, professional test in our company, but it's always better to have an idea of all testing practices.